Aetherum17/Gene-Expression-Analysis/README.md

 processes and diseases that may arise from their disorders.
 Therefore, this project aims to analyze RNA expression data in the cloned subline of neuroblastoma cells and interpret the results.

-# Methods
-The Gene Expression analysis was performed in the IDE RStudio using the following libraries:
-1) To work with the imported data: dplyr, tidyr, plyr, tibble, reshape2
-2) To perform the gene expression analysis itself: airway, DESeq2, tximeta
-3) To annotate the results of gene expression analysis: AnnotationDbi, org.Hs.eg.db
-4) To perform pathway analysis: clusterProfiler, RCy3, DOSE, ReactomePA.
-5) To visualize the results: ggplot2, ggbeeswarm, pheatmap, genefilter

-The gene expression analysis was based on the results of the experiment featuring the treatment of SH-SY5Y/6TR(EU)/pTrex-Dest-30/MYCN (SY5Y-MYCN) cell line with Doxycycline in the concentration of 1μg/ml in order to induce overexpression of MYCN.
-The total RNA of cells was extracted at 0 hours, 1 hour, 4 hours and 24 hours after the Doxycycline injection using TRI Reagent according to the manufacturer’s protocol and sequenced on an Illumina GA IIx following the Illumina protocols.
-Gene expression quantification was performed using the Salmon tool and GRCh38 reference genome.
-The experiment was performed in two iterations, the results of which were used for this analysis.

-First of all, the metadata file was read and quant.sf files for a gene-expression time-course in response to MYCN induction of samples was loaded.
-Then, the transcript quantification was performed via tximeta library, and those results were summarized at the gene level.
-Next, the DESeq data structure was set up in order to be used for the following differential gene analysis.
-Genes with low expression counts (<10 on the sum of all measurements of the two experiments) were dropped from the analysis, performed using the DESeq () function.
-The results of expression analysis were then filtered by padj and log2FoldChange variables to keep only the genes that have a statistically significant change of expression (p adjusted value <0.05) with a big enough effect size (log fold change value >1 or <-1).
-Then, annotation of genes was performed, and the short symbol "name" was added to the end of each table row.
-Finally, the three tables comparing differential gene expression (1 Hour vs Control, 4 Hours vs Control and 24 Hours vs Control) were saved in .csv format.

-Next, quality control of the given samples was performed to check if the experimental impact on cells was successful and to see how the expression pattern of genes changed through the course of measurements in the two experimental iterations.
-To do this, a graph for counts of MYCN gene was created using the plotCounts() and ggplot() functions by looking for the Ensemble ID of ENSG00000134323.
-Then, the data for visualization was normalized via variance shrinkage algorithm, and the top 20 most variable genes were selected to create a Principal Components Plot via the plotPCA() function of the BiocGenerics library and clustered Heatmap via the pheatmap() function of pheatmap library.

-Afterwards, the three created tables of performed differential gene expression analysis were loaded and seven genes, present in all three time points, were selected to draw a graph illustrating how their expression was changing using the ggplot() function.

-Then, the pathway analysis was performed via the Gene Ontology search[1], Gene Set Enrichment Analysis[2], Kyoto Encyclopedia of Genes and Genomes Analysis[3] and Reactome Pathway analysis[4].
-The Gene Ontology search was performed on all three tables to find out in what process the differentially expressed genes are involved.
-First, all the genes that were not differentially expressed were dropped, and only the genes that had a p-value<0.05 were selected.
-Then, the bitr() function was used to find the ENTREZ ID for each present ENSEMBL ID and inputted the result into the enrichGO() function.
-Afterwards, the ggplot() function was used to draw bar plots for Gene Ontology.

-Gene Set Enrichment Analysis was the hardest part of Pathway analysis as the GSEA() function used to perform it required an ordered named list of Entrez ID and their p-values, which were in two different tables of different sizes with duplicated observations.
-So, first of all, the created during the Gene Ontology search ENSEMBL ID – ENTREZ ID data frame was used to drop all the genes from the p-values table that do not have their own Entrez ID, and then for each gene, its Entrez ID was obtained via the already mentioned bitr() function.
-If the function returned more than one ID for a gene, the Ensemble IDs and p-values were duplicated to maintain the structure: 1 Ensemble ID – 1 p-value – 1 Entrez ID.
-The result was saved in the dds_enterzid.csv file.
-Then the Homo sapiens Hallmarks collection of genes was loaded, and all p-values were converted to p-scores using the formula: p-score = -10*log(p-value).
-Finally, the list for the GSEA() function was created, and its results were visualized using the dotplot() function.

-Next, was the Kyoto Encyclopedia of Genes and Genomes Analysis performed via the enrichKEGG() function, using the generated Entrez ID data frame and visualized via the dotplot() function.
-In the end, the Reactome analysis was performed using the enrichPathway() function.
-The returned names of pathways were then visualized using the viewPathway() function.

 # Results

 The performed quality control has highlighted the fact that some genes in the same experiment time were